approximately-equal/kingmaker-thesis/contents/matter/results.typ

 //   #image("../../assets/across_method_D.svg")
 // ] <across-method-D>

-Let's take a closer look at the results of @across-method-A. Turn first to Random Dictator, this serves as a baseline.
-As expected, its nearly regardless of strategy, since there is only a 10% chance of actually selecting a strategic ballot in the first place.
+Let's take a closer look at the results of @across-method-A. Turn first to Random Dictator which serves as a baseline.
+As expected, it's nearly regardless of strategy, since there is only a 10% chance of actually selecting a strategic ballot in the first place.
 We can see a slight gradient as the cohesion of bloc $A$ increases, which is due to the increased likelihood that a random ballot will be closer to the central ballot, thus having $A$ first.

-Looking over to Borda, turns out $A$ never wins.
+With Borda, $A$ never wins.
 With Borda count, candidate $C$'s strong position with nearly every voter ensures a victory 100% of the time, regardless of the cohesion of either bloc.

 The most notable patterns emerge under the Plurality and Instant-Runoff Voting (IRV) systems.
 In the case of Plurality, there is a pronounced divergence in outcomes depending on whether candidate $A$’s bloc adopts constructive or non-constructive strategies.
 When non-constructive strategies such as identity or burial are employed, candidate $A$ almost never wins.
 Instead, the election is typically conceded to candidate $C$, and occasionally to candidate $B$ when $B$’s bloc pursues a constructive tactic.
 In contrast, when $A$’s bloc employs constructive strategies such as compromise or pushover, the likelihood of an A victory increases substantially.
 In these cases, $B$ tends to prevail only when its bloc exhibits significantly higher cohesion.

 It is also worth highlighting the combination of pushover (by one bloc) and burial (by the other), which results in a markedly higher win rate for candidate $C$.
 This effect is especially pronounced under IRV, but it is also observable under Plurality.

 Notably, candidate A fails to secure any victories when both blocs employ non-constructive strategies.
-In such scenarios, the compromise candidate C consistently emerges as the winner.
-However, when candidate $A$’s bloc uses the identity strategy against a constructive strategy employed by the opposing bloc, $A$ can occasionally prevail-particularly when both blocs exhibit high levels of cohesion.
+In such scenarios, the compromise candidate ($C$) consistently emerges as the winner.
+However, when candidate $A$’s bloc uses the identity strategy against a constructive strategy employed by the opposing bloc, $A$ can occasionally prevail---particularly when both blocs exhibit high levels of cohesion.
 In less cohesive settings, the advantage again shifts toward candidate $C$, who benefits from receiving broad, albeit secondary, support.

 == Benchmarks